2010 World Series: Series overview and aftermath

 In summing up the firsts, Larry Baer, the president of the Giants and a fourth generation resident of San Francisco, said that the team dedicated the championship to "53 years of San Francisco Giants players and coaches and managers...millions of fans."

 The Giants held a victory parade on November 3, following the same parade route that the team used when they moved to the city.
 With some estimates of a million fans lining the route, the parade and rally at City Hall was the largest event ever in the city of San Francisco.
 Transit agency BART set an all-time single day record for ridership, breaking its previous record by almost 20%.

+San Francisco Mayor Gavin Newsom at the victory parade with his family, 3 November 2010.
+He was elected as Lieutenant Governor of California the previous day.

 Replaced by Buster Posey midway during the 2010 season, Bengie Molina was traded to the Rangers, reaching the World Series against the Giants.
 Despite being on the losing team, Molina received a championship ring, becoming just the sixth player to play for both World Series teams in the same season.

 While losing Cliff Lee to free agency to Philadelphia, the Texas Rangers bolstered their line-up by signing third baseman Adrian Beltre.
 The next season, the Rangers won the AL West title for the second consecutive season, after leading that division for much of the season, eventually making it back to the World Series against the St. Louis Cardinals, losing to them in seven games, after being one strike away from the title, twice in Game 6.